Iranian peoples: Iranian vs. Iranic

-Some scholars such as John Perry prefer the term Iranic as the anthropological name for the linguistic family and ethnic groups of this category (many of which exist outside Iran), while Iranian for anything about the country Iran.
+Some scholars such as John Perry prefer the term Iranic as the name for the linguistic family of this category (many of which are spoken outside Iran), while Iranian for anything about the country Iran.
 He uses the same analogue as in differentiating German from Germanic or differentiating Turkish and Turkic.
-German scholar Martin Kummel also argues the same distinction of Iranian from Iranic.
+German scholar Martin Kümmel also argues for the same distinction of Iranian from Iranic.